 Phillip J. Herr-Klepacki is the Director for Distance Education for the College of the Arts; he joined COTA full-time in 2011, having worked as a graduate assistant in the college’s graduate admissions office since 2004.
 In his role as director, Phillip manages and advises for four graduate degree programs (MA Art Education; MM Music Education; MA Arts in Medicine; MA Digital Arts and Sciences), two graduate certificates (Arts in Medicine; Arts in Public Health), and one undergraduate degree program (BA Digital Arts and Sciences), providing administrative support to students from recruitment through to graduation.
 In 2018, he received the Professional Advisor of the Year Award for the College of the Arts.

-Phillip is also an adjunct assistant professor in the School of Music, teaching for UF Online, and is an experienced instructor in the classroom as well.
+Phillip is also an adjunct lecturer in the School of Music, teaching for UF Online, and is an experienced instructor in the classroom as well.
 He was chosen to develop and teach the online Introduction to Music Literature course through the Provost E-Learning Initiative and, in 2010, was named an Outstanding Graduate Teaching Assistant.

 Currently a doctoral candidate and past fellow in Historical Musicology at UF, Phillip is writing his dissertation on the art song cycles of American composer David Del Tredici.
 His research interests include conducting, twentieth and twenty-first century music, queer musicology, popular musicology, and literary theory.
 Also an active conductor, Phillip is Director of Music Ministries at United Church of Gainesville, and is the assistant conductor and accompanist for the Voices Rising Community Choir.
 He served from 2004-2014 as the Associate Conductor for the Gainesville Civic Chorus (GCC) and as the conductor of their chamber choir, The Choristers.